ocf/ocfweb/ocfweb/docs/docs/staff/backend/libvirt.md

 You can use the virt-viewer tool.
 Replace `virt-manager` in the above command with `virt-viewer <vm-name>`.

 Alternatively, you can directly connect to the VM's VNC display.
+This procedure is more complicated, but gives much better performance than X forwarding.
 TODO (jvperrin)

 ### How do I create a VM?